just-oblivious/swimpeek/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Roadmap

+Features to be added soon™:

+- Filtering in list views
+- Trigger detail views
+- Support for assets (see what assets exists and where they are used)
+- Configuration details for individual action nodes (i.e. the input parameters)
+- Global search